gargsaar/singlepage_website_ni/_posts/2019-08-24-a-blind-date.markdown

 Uninterested, I replied, "Yes, Uncle."

-Eying an opportuity, he said, "Why don't you meet Myra.
+Eying an opportunity, he said, "Why don't you meet Myra.
 She also works there."

 "Sure", was my reply with a smile.